10 Docker Interview Questions & Answers for DevOps & Cloud Engineers

 Question 2: What actually happens when you run docker run?

-If not — it pulls it from a registry like Docker Hub.
-Then it creates a container — which is basically an isolated process with its own filesystem, networking, and resources.
+Nope?
+Then it pulls the image down from a registry like Docker Hub.
+After that it spins up a container, which is basically an isolated process with its very own filesystem, networking, and slice of resources.

 📌 Example: